To achieve success in the insurance industry, you have to network.

 Start by attending events and meetings related to the insurance industry to grow your network within the industry.

 But you also want to grow your insurance agency’s network outside of the insurance industry, as that is where most of your potential customers will lie.
 So, also attend local events that aren’t specific to your industry.
 For example, look for local professional meet-ups or networking events.

 You should also make it a point to attend local community events.
 This is a great way to expand your network to include regular people as well as business contacts.
 That being said, at those community events, make it a point to network with the other business leaders in your area, in particular.
 This will bring in the most opportunities.

 Just remember that no connection is too small to be important.
 You never know where you will get opportunities from, so if someone approaches you for networking, continue the conversation.

 Don’t just make a connection at an event and assume you successfully networked.
 You need to nurture the new connection, at least somewhat.
 Connect with your new contact on social media and invite them to a one-on-one lunch or coffee.

 Use Social Media

-While in-person networking is still important, there is no denying that networking on social media is growing.
+While in-person networking is still important, there is no denying that insurance agency networking on social media is growing.
 As a bonus, you don’t have to leave your home or office to initiate it.
 Your main focus for social media networking will typically be LinkedIn.
 However, Facebook and Twitter can also be useful for increasing brand awareness and gaining new connections.